Mellvik/micromate/docs/cfinit.md

 The CFinit.asm source is set up to be cross assembled using zasm (from GitHub - https://github.com/andrewrk/zasm.git).
 I use the following command line to assemble:
 `zasm -uwyx --dotnames cfinit.asm`
+If you're in a hurry and can use the program as is, the hex file is available.

 For simplicity I use PIP to transfer the hex file to the Micromate:
 `pip cfinit.hex=con:`